swat-sccs/sauce/README.md

 - `/agent`: A seperate, self-contained service to run certain management tasks that require root access to the server.
+- `/browserTests`: Selenium WebDriver tests that are run through Docker.
 - `/emailTemplates`: Basic plaintext templates for emails.
 Email templating uses [this one-liner](https://stackoverflow.com/a/41077811), so variable incorporation is just `${templateVariable}`.